 If you’re ready to give your selling approach a major modern update, then keep reading.

-#1: Stop trying to sell anything.
+How to Master the Art of Selling Tip #1: Stop trying to sell anything.

 This first step to the art of selling in today’s world might be the most counter-intuitive—but it’s also the most important.

-The romantic idea that great salespeople can literally sell anything to anyone is ludicrous.
+When it comes to how to master the art of selling today, the romantic idea that great salespeople can literally sell anything to anyone is ludicrous.

 Simply put, top-performing salespeople are smart about what they sell and who they sell it to.
 They don’t just pick up a spoon and try to sell it to a guy with a drawer full of spoons.